anelhaman/system-metrics-logger/README.md

 memory_usage_threshold: 70 # Threshold for memory usage (in percentage)
 disk_usage_threshold: 90   # Threshold for disk usage (in percentage)
 log_directory: ""          # Log directory (default is current directory)
+google_sheet_id: ""        # Google Sheet ID (get from URL of sheet) don't forget to share sheet edit with this link
 ```

 ## Usage